half-pipe/half-pipe/README.md

 # Half Pipe

-Grunt/Bower-based asset workflow for Ruby web frameworks

-## Warning

-This initial release is to get us something easy to include in our projects, and to start getting feedback from the community.
-As such, this library currently assumes you already have the same problems we do and does not explain the tools we use or why we use them.
-If you do not have experience with [Grunt](http://www.gruntjs.com), [RequireJS](http://www.requirejs.org), [Bower](http://bower.io) and [Sass](http://www.sass-lang.com) you probably will want to wait for a future release.

-If you are familiar with these (or similar) tools (and want to use them in Rails), then give it a try.
-Please feel free to provide any feedback in the form of a Github issue.
+Gem to replace the Rails asset pipeline with a Grunt.js-based workflow, providing dependencies via Bower.

+## Who is this For?

+This initial release assumes you have been using [Grunt.js](http://www.gruntjs.com) in non-Rails apps and would like to start using it in Rails as well.
+It uses [Bower](http://bower.io) for dependency management, [RequireJS](http://www.requirejs.org) for Javascript modules and Sass for CSS.
+If you use alternatives to these tools, we'd love to hear from you.

 ## Getting Started